6 transfer credits in a variety of subjects

 - Maureen Mathews, a Teaching Assistant Professor in VCU’s Psychology department, will be teaching PSYC 321 Social Psychology.
 Know thyself.
 Come to Greece and develop an appreciation for how other people affect our thoughts, feelings, and behaviors.

-- Sharon Zumbrunn, Associate Professor of Education, will be teaching EDUS 301 Human Development and Learning.
+- Christine Bae, an Assistant Professor in Foundations of Education, will be teaching EDUS 301 Human Development and Learning.

 - Jesse Njus, Adjunct Professor of Theatre History, will be teaching THEA 307 Theatre History I. It's required for Theatre Majors but fun for everyone!
 Come learn about Greek comedy, music, and masks in the place where Western Theatre began.